 Whitney Sleep Center is Here to Help

 As we have stated in this article, weight fluctuation is normal but sleep apnea shouldn’t be.
-You deserve to feel your best and get a great night’s sleep and that will only happen with sleep apnea treatment.
-If you’re having trouble sleeping, see a sleep specialist: schedule a visit to be evaluated at Whitney Sleep Center.
-We encourage you to set up an appointment at one of our locations, where we will help you manage your sleep disorders.
-Take a step towards better sleep today: contact us at firstname.lastname@example.org or visit our website.
+You deserve to feel your best and get a great night’s sleep.
+That will only happen with sleep apnea treatment.
+If you’re having trouble sleeping, see a sleep specialist: schedule a visit to be evaluated at Whitney Sleep.
+We encourage you to set up an appointment at one of our locations.
+We promise to follow up post-appointment to manage sleep disorders.
+Take a step towards better sleep today: contact us at email@example.com or visit our website.